MesserLab/cluster-guide/cluster-notes.md

   `cluster-partition.png` figure above to decide which partition to request, and then change the partition header to this.
 For example, I’d do `#SBATCH --partition regular` if I want less than 24 hours.
+- The default memory requirement is 4G.
+If you need more or less than this, change this header.

 2. Navigate to the directory where files you want to access on your notebook are located

 3. Run `sbatch $PATH_TO_DIRECTORY/jupyter.sh`, where
-    `PATH_TO_DIRECTORY` is the path to where this script is stored.
+    `PATH_TO_DIRECTORY` is the folder where `jupyter.sh` is stored.

-4. Access (using cat) logfile in the current working directory with a name that resembles jupyter_notebook.\*.log
+4. Print (using `cat`) the logfile in the current working directory with a name that resembles jupyter_notebook.\*.log

-5. On a different local terminal window, run the ssh line provided in the logfile, this will create an ssh tunnel that will allow you to open the jupyter notebook on your local browser.
+5. On a different local terminal window, run the ssh line provided in the logfile.
+This will create an `ssh` tunnel that will allow you to open the jupyter notebook on your local browser.
 The command will look something like:
     `ssh -L 8877:cbsubscb02:8877 mnc42@cbsubscb02.biohpc.cornell.edu`

-6. If you’re off-campus, you’ll need to connect to the VPN for this step.
+- If you’re off-campus, you’ll need to connect to the VPN for this step.

-7. Next, find the link to your jupyter notebook on your logfile (might take a minute or two).
+6. Next, find the link to your Jupyter notebook on your logfile (might take a minute or two).
 It will be after the sentence: ‘copy and paste one of these URLs:’

-8. As they said, copy and paste one of the URLs onto your browser, and you’re good to go.
+7. As they said, copy and paste one of the URLs onto your browser, and you’re good to go.

 Some notes:

-The given sbatch file assigns a week or more of resources for the notebook.
-If you don’t plan on using the jupyter notebook any longer, remember to scancel the job (you can view the job number using the squeue command.
+The given `sbatch` file assigns a week or more of resources for the notebook.
+If you don’t plan on using the Jupyter notebook any longer, remember to scancel the job (you can view the job number using the squeue command and then do `scancel JOB_NUMBER`).